vitobotta/hetzner-k3s/docs/Comparison_with_other_tools.md

 These platform fees add up quickly as clusters grow.
 A small development cluster might have modest fees, but production clusters with dozens of nodes can see platform costs that rival or exceed the underlying Hetzner infrastructure costs.

 For example, Cloudfleet's free tier limits you to 24 vCPUs with standard availability.
 Beyond that, costs scale with each additional vCPU.
-The difference between hetzner-k3s (infrastructure only) and managed services becomes substantial at scale—potentially saving hundreds of euros per month on larger deployments.
+The difference between hetzner-k3s (infrastructure only) and managed services becomes substantial at scale—potentially saving hundreds or thousands of euros per month on larger deployments.

 **Vendor dependency**: Your cluster management depends on the service's availability.
 If the provider changes pricing, terms, or discontinues service, you're affected.
 Migration requires effort.